briansimiyuj/doctor-appointment-app/README.md

         1. Attach open modal function from update patient details hook to the reschedule appointment button

+      *Reschedule History Button*: Reschedule history button will show the rescheduled history of the appointment.

+        1. Attach open modal function from update patient details hook to the reschedule history button

       ### Update Patient Details Hook